gscaryt/memory_kings/README.md

 ## TODO

 - Showing score on the window
-- Adding Intro Screen with Toggles for Number of Players and Board Size.
-- Refactor Special Powers to organise them better.
-Do they need their own class?
 - Implementing the restrictions based on the backs of the cards during Pawn Placement
 - Add Intro Toggle for a Alternate Setup